ULHPC/tutorials/python/basics/README.md

    (node)$> conda update conda
    ```

-2. Create a new conda environment and activate it:
+2. Create a new empty conda environment and activate it:

    ```bash
    (node)$> conda create -n python_tutorial